lunabryan1214/cse15l-lab-reports/StringServer.md

 #Part 3

 *What I've learned durin lab 2 and 3, was know what a relative path, working directory, and absolute path.
-I learned how to determine what absolute path will be the outcome of an working directory and relative path.*
+I learned how to determine what the absolute path will be the outcome of an working directory and relative path.*